 “All of the children of Adam are sinners, and the best sinners are those who repent.”

 Don’t allow your shortcomings and your weaknesses distance you from your own self.
-Accept and acknowledge your errors.
+Accept and acknowledge your errors or flaws.
 It’s okay.

 8) Connect with Nature